Nancy-Muthinzi/ip2-instagram/README.md

 ### Acknowledgments/Credits

 - Hat tip to Moringa School staff, technical mentors and fellow students for their support and guidance
-- StackOverflow, W3Schools and other websites for their useful information
+- StackOverflow, W3Schools, Codepen and other websites for their documentation and useful information